-Nemesia fruticans, the common wild nemesia or in Afrikaans the wilde leeubekkie (wild little lion\\\'s mouth), is a shrublet with many erect, slender stems growing to heights of about 40 cm from a woody taproot.
+Nemesia fruticans, the common wild nemesia or in Afrikaans the wilde leeubekkie (little wild lion's mouth), is a shrublet growing many erect, slender stems to heights of about 40 cm from a woody taproot.

 There is a fine line, or more appropriately a grey area between herbs and shrubs as with many biological borders among evolved species.
-This plant is on it or in it.
+This plant is on the herb-shrub border or in it.
 Artificial human categories to facilitate learning, useful as they may be, mean nothing to plants and are not respected by the natural diversification processes in the continuous evolution of species.
 Border areas may vanish as species "clarification" gradually lose them by no more plants grow that represent them anymore.